Effect of Synaptic Heterogeneity on Neuronal Coordination: Background: Linear-response theory of spiking neuronal networks on a single-neuron level

 \paragraph{Linearization}

-The full dynamics of LIF neurons are non-linear.
-However, as covariances measure co-fluctuations of neurons around their working points, we can study covariances by analyzing linearized dynamics as long as the fluctuations are sufficiently small. \citet[Section 5]{Grytskyy13_131} show that a network of LIF neurons can be mapped to a linear rate model with output noise
+The full dynamics of LIF neurons are nonlinear.
+However, as covariances measure co-fluctuations of neurons around their working points, we can study covariances by analyzing linearized dynamics as long as the fluctuations are sufficiently small.
+Grytskyy et al. (see Sec.
+5 of Ref. \citep{Grytskyy13_131}) show that a network of LIF neurons can be mapped to a linear rate model with output noise